Skip to main content

 Several factors should be considered when determining the rate schedule for water and sewer services:

-• Capital requirements (this would include new lines, equipment, etc.).
+• Capital needs (new lines, equipment, system upgrades, etc.).